Tammy Chen Fund

 The Tammy Chen Graduate Bursary Fund

-The College wishes to establish a fund in memory of one of our graduate students, Tammy Chen.
-Caius PhD student Tammy Chen was killed in a terrorist attack in Burkina Faso on 13 August 2017.
+The College wishes to establish a fund in memory of one of our graduate students, Tammy Chen, killed in a terrorist attack in Burkina Faso on 13 August 2017.
 Tammy, a Canadian, was finishing a PhD at Caius in International Development, focusing on poverty, gender and women’s empowerment.
-The Master, Professor Sir Alan Fersht, paid tribute to her as "an exceptional woman, very active in the Caius graduate community and passionate about her research and helping people.
+The former Master, Professor Sir Alan Fersht, paid tribute to her as "an exceptional woman, very active in the Caius graduate community and passionate about her research and helping people.
 She had so much to offer the world and it is a tragedy for her to be lost so young."

 From 2011, Tammy co-founded and ran a Canadian registered charity called Bright Futures of Burkina Faso, which sought to extend both education and microcredits to women in some of the poorest parts of the world.
 During her time at Caius, she gave a memorable and inspiring talk to graduates and Fellows on how the shea butter industry was empowering women in Burkina Faso.